Uplift » What’s in Your Car Accident Settlement Agreement?

 Itemize All Damages

-List all the damages you have sustained as a result of the accident, as well as an approximate value for each.
+List all damages you have sustained as a result of the accident, along with an approximate value for each.

-If you are looking to have items lost or damaged in the accident replaced, find out whether the insurance company only offers depreciated value.
+If you want to replace items lost or damaged in the accident, find out whether the insurance company offers only depreciated value.

 Keep all original receipts and bills.
-Make copies for the insurance company.
-Never surrender original documentation to the insurer.
+Make copies for the insurance company, and never surrender original documentation to the insurer.

-Remember that you are unable to collect for the same loss twice.
-You either deduct the payment from the insurance company from your settlement or you repay the insurer separately.
-This process is known as subrogation and does not allow for out-of-pocket costs.
+Remember that you cannot collect for the same loss twice.
+You must either deduct the insurance company’s payment from your settlement or repay the insurer separately.
+This process is known as subrogation.

 Think of Both Short-Term and Long-Term Costs

-Long-term costs of the accident are usually medically related conditions and effects that persist long after the accident.
+Long-term costs of the accident usually arise from medically related conditions and effects that persist long after the accident.

 If you have injuries requiring long-term medical care, rehabilitative therapy, or physical therapy, ask your healthcare provider for an estimate.
-Determine whether or not your insurance company will meet these expenses.
+Determine whether your insurance company will cover these expenses.
 If not, you should investigate working them into a final settlement.

 Credit Card Icon